sustainable-computing-io/kepler/docs/user/configuration.md

   - This helps Kepler identify which node it's monitoring
   - Must match the actual node name in the Kubernetes cluster
   - Required when `enabled` is set to `true`

+- **podInformer**: Configuration for how Kepler discovers pod metadata
+  - **mode**: Pod informer mode (default: `kubelet`)
+    - `kubelet`: Polls the local kubelet `/pods` endpoint.
+Reduces API server load.
+The kubelet host and port are auto-discovered from the Node object at startup.
+    - `apiserver`: Watches the kube-apiserver for pod events via a shared informer cache.
+  - **pollInterval**: How often to poll kubelet for pod data (default: `15s`, kubelet mode only)

 ### 🧪 Experimental Configuration